AtlasDisease/locations/README.md

 # --- Imports --- #

+from locations.districts.divisions import Division, DivisionTypes
+# Religion is a complex thing as it is tied into places very
+# closely but a separate idea so doing something like districts.religions
+# makes it seem like they rely on each other which does not make sense
+# to me especially since the religions package could be used on its own
+# without the districts being used.
-from locations.districts.divisions import Division, DivisionTypes from locations.districts.places import Place, PlaceTypes from locations.districts.areas import AreaTypes, Neighborhood from locations.districts.cities import City, CityTypes, AdministrativeTypes
+from locations.districts.places import Place, PlaceTypes from locations.districts.areas import AreaTypes, Neighborhood from locations.districts.cities import City, CityTypes, AdministrativeTypes